 Zilu (子路) [542-480 BCE], whose given name was Zhong You (仲由), was also known as Zhong Zilu (仲子路) or Jilu (季路).

 Zilu was an honest, courageous, and impetuous individual who wasn’t afraid of speaking his mind to Confucius.
-On one famous occasion recorded in 6.28, he even criticized the sage for going to see Nanzi (南子), the concubine of Duke Ling of the state of Wei (衛靈公).
-He was also of a generous disposition, telling Confucius that his personal wish “is to share my carriages, horses, clothes, and furs with my friends without getting upset if they damage them.”
+On one famous occasion recorded in 6.28, he even criticized the sage for risking his reputation by going to see Nanzi (南子), the scandal-ridden concubine of Duke Ling of the state of Wei (衛靈公).
+He was also of a generous disposition, telling Confucius in 5.26 that his greatest wish was to “share my carriages, horses, clothes, and furs with my friends without getting upset if they damage them.”
 Continue reading Followers of Confucius: Zilu